derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/03/2025 16:21:30 : 3 Database Admins walked into a NoSQL bar.
+28/03/2025 16:20:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->